cosmo-suite/NyxCompilationAndRunning/CosmicIC/README.md

 `input.par` - the inputs file. `np` is the number of cells in each direction.
 Note that the dimension in each direction specified by `box_size` is in the units of Mpc/h.
 `IC_File` is the prefix to the filenames generated.
 Each rank writes the data into a separate file.
 These files can be read in by Nyx.

+Note: The initial binary files for particles can be created using other codebases such as MUSIC and CLASS as well.

 # How to run on Frontier
 The folder `Frontier` has the modules to be loaded and the batch script for running the CosmicIC code.